express-magic/magic-server/README.md

 make install
 #if you use a different linux just install docker yourself.

-#build the base, express-magic and hosts docker containers
+#build the base, express-magic and hosts docker containers and run them
-make all
-#docker run the container
-make run
+make prepare

 #check container logs to verify it is running correctly:
 make logs
 #the last line of log output should tell you that express listens to port 5000.